devonfw-tutorials/katacoda-scenarios-dev/144_WIP--CRUD-Python-CobiGen_CRUD-Python-CobiGen/step5.md

 `flask db migrate -m &#39;first migration&#39;`

-In this case, the terminal should print in return `Detected added table &#34;user&#34;`, among others.
+In this case, the terminal should print in return `Detected added table user`, among others.

 We can now upload the migration script by running: